 Cortisone Injections: Inflammation of the joint at the base of the big toe and the pain associated with it can sometimes be relieved with a local injection of cortisone, a strong steroid used to reduce inflammation.

-An osteotomy is a more invasive surgery, which involves cutting and realigning the bone that forms the bunion.
-Screws and pins are inserted in the bone to fix the realignment in place.
+An osteotomy to treat a bunion is a more invasive surgery that involves cutting and realigning the bone that forms the bunion.
+With this procedure, screws and pins are inserted into the bone to fix the realignment in place.
 Other types of bunion surgery include removing part of the bone in the big toe to straighten it or joining the bones of the joint permanently.

 Bunion surgery is usually performed as an outpatient procedure, so you won’t need to stay in the hospital overnight.
 Surgery typically takes about an hour.